19 Eco Friendly And Zero Waste School Supplies

 About PML Studio Planter Jotter Notebooks

-Simple and elegant, these 30% recycled and notebooks bound with wax thread are good for both school, work, sketching, journaling, or just making lists.
+Simple and elegant, these 30% recycled notebooks bound with wax thread are good for both school, work, sketching, journaling, or just making lists.
 Choose between blank, lined, or 3mm grid dot sheets (which would be perfect as graphic paper for math class).

 These zero waste notebooks measure 5” x 7” and come with a choice of either 30 or 60 sheets.
 You can also order them either individually or in packs of three or six.